pidtoo/identity_entity_resolution/slides/identity_entity_resolution/_posts/0000-1-1-03_badrecords.md

 <!-- .slide: data-background="#111d30" -->

-> "It is a truth universally acknowledged that duplicate records are bad."  - Sonal Goyal, Zingg.ai <!-- .element: class="r-fit-text" -->
+> "It is a truth universally acknowledged that duplicate records are bad."  - Sonal Goyal, Zingg.ai

 ### How Bad? <!-- .element: class="r-fit-text" -->
 ---